afearbm/new-relic-plugins/cloudfoundry/README.md

 - **A Blue Medora License.** A trial license will ship with the plugin that is valid until November 15th, 2016.
 To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 # Configuring the Blue Medora Firehose Nozzle
-The Blue Medora Firehose Nozzle is a Cloud Foundry component that collects metrics for the Loggregator Firehose  and exposes them via a RESTful API.
+The Blue Medora Firehose Nozzle is a Cloud Foundry component that collects metrics from the Loggregator Firehose  and exposes them via a RESTful API.
 Before the nozzle can be configured, it must be deployed.

 There are multiple ways to deploy the nozzle: